 Interviewed by: Angela Elam

-In part one of this conversation, Arab-American poet Naomi Shihab Nye, whose numerous books of poetry, essays and stories have delighted children and adults alike, reads from her book, Tender Spot, including her poem "Famous" that was recently turned into picture book and discusses what inspired her exploration of the word and led to its creation.
-She also talks about her recent novel, The Turtle of Oman, that deals with a child's attachment to that exotic place, and reads poetry from Honeybee and her 2018 collection, Voices in the Air: Poems for Listeners.
+In part one of this conversation, Arab-American poet Naomi Shihab Nye, whose numerous books of poetry, essays and stories have delighted children and adults alike, reads from her book, Tender Spot, including her poem "Famous" that was turned into a picture book in 2015.
+She also talks about her award-winning novel, The Turtle of Oman, that deals with a child's attachment to place, and reads poetry from Honeybee and her 2018 collection, Voices in the Air: Poems for Listeners.
 Part two of this interview along with programs with Naomi Shihab Nye from 2003 and 2006 are also available in our audio archives.